cytech-ing-2023-2026/chromatynk/README.md

 ### Instructions

 Assuming you cloned the repo already, you can :
-- Following the build instructions and then run the packaged `.jar` file with your favorite Java 21-compatible JVM.
+- Follow the build instructions and then run the packaged `.jar` file with your favorite Java 21-compatible JVM.
 - Use this command to run directly from the root folder :

 | Linux | Windows |